 We're immensely grateful to everyone who has given their time and skills to support LCH in many ways.

-The Community Foundation for Surrey has given us a grant that means that both the Friday Film and Family Feast are now fully funded for the whole of 2025.
+The Community Foundation for Surrey funded both the Friday Film and Family Feast for the whole of 2025.

 Other thank yous to: